jc972271/CP3407_Assessment/user_stories/user_story_01_CreateBookings.md

 Create more md files like this one as needed.
 Place them into the same folder as this [user_stories folder](./)

-# User story title: e.g. Show current deals
+# User story title: Create bookings

-Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".

-## Priority: 10 (e.g. latest for iteration-1)
+## Priority: 10
-Any notes on priority go here.
-Note you may have different priorities at different stages of you project.
-Again, keep all changes here for marking.
+Essential component of the program.
+User must be able to book appointments with the service provider.
+This requires a database to connect to and update.

-## Estimation: e.g. 2 days
+## Estimation: 5 days
 Any notes on estimation go here.
 Keep your planning poker game numbers.
 For example
 * Bob: 1 day (e.g. estimated before iteration-1)
 * Lisa: 2 days